 Sandy Root-Elledge, M.A.

 Sandy Root-Elledge is the associate director at the Wyoming Institute for Disabilities.
-She administers programs and organizational development.
+She administers programs and oversees organizational development.
 Her most current work focuses on the translation of Project ECHO from a health care to educational capacity building methodology.
-She directs Wyoming Assistive Technology Resources, the state’s Assistive Technology Act program, UW ECHO in Assistive Technology, the Wyoming Family to Family Health Information Center, and the Wyoming Accessibility Center which provides services designed to increase access to information and community for individuals with disabilities along with the Professional Learning Community in assistive technology and the Communities of Practice to improve student transitions.
-Ongoing project oversight includes iCan Connect, Wyoming’s deaf-blind equipment distribution program, assistive technology emphasis for Wyoming AgrAbility, the Wyoming Clearinghouse for Accessible Instructional Materials, and co-direction of WY Think College, the strategic planning for post-secondary education for individuals with intellectual disabilities.
+She directs Wyoming Assistive Technology Resources, the state’s Assistive Technology Act program, UW ECHO in Assistive Technology, the Wyoming Family to Family Health Information Center, and the Wyoming Accessibility Center which provides services designed to increase access to information and community for individuals with disabilities.

 As the parent of two adult-age children with developmental and other disabilities, she provides that perspective to her work and partnerships with state agencies and organizations, including the Wyoming Departments of Health, Workforce Services, Education and the Governor’s Council on Developmental Disabilities.

 She holds an M.A. and B.A. in sociology.
 Prior to her work at WIND, she was a research associate at the Wyoming Survey and Analysis Center and a radio and television producer at advertising agencies in Detroit and New York.